 The model policy details as appendices some of the key areas for which local arrangements may be required, depending on the nature of the risks not all may be relevant.

-DfE Health and Safety: advice for schools provides a similar list of areas for inclusion in a school health and safety policy.
+DfE Health and Safety: advice for schools provides further information on areas for inclusion in a school health and safety policy.

 Arrangements for policy review